sarthou/Neural-Network/README.md

 This project is an easy tool to create and train neuralsnetworks in C++.
 Fully modular, you will be able to create a personalized network with several layers and many types of perceptrons.

+The SNN V2 is six times faster than the previous one and can perform 16,000 individual data in less than 1 second without optimization.

 ## Create your network

 First, you must define the number of internal layers and the number of perceptrons in each of them.
 For this we use a vector in which each element represents a layer and the value of the element represents the number of perceptrons in this layer.